 - That credit card is no longer offered by the issuer

-The status of the account will help determine the effect it has on your credit.
-An account closed in positive status (such as for inactivity) will remain on your credit reports for ten years, and can continue to have a positive effect for that whole time.
-An account closed in negative status, on the other hand (such as for being in default and sent to collections), will remain on your reports for up to seven years.
+The status of an account helps determine the effect it has on your credit.
+An account closed in positive status (such as for inactivity) will remain on your credit reports for up to ten years, and can continue to have a positive effect for that whole time.
+An account closed in negative status, on the other hand (such as for being in default and sent to collections), can remain on your reports for up to seven years.
 It may have a negative effect on your credit scores (sometimes severely) as long as it’s present on your reports.